 Clinical Documentation Improvement (CDI) Program

 This Program was created for the purposes of ensuring complete and compliant clinical documentation practices across ACN.
 ACN provides support, including training and education to ACN participants to facilitate improvement in clinical documentation.
 This arrangement will lead to more accurate risk scoring and identification of ACN’s patients, including ACN-assigned Medicare beneficiaries that can benefit from care interventions.
-This will assist the ACN in improving and meeting quality performance standards of the Medicare Shared Savings Program.
+This will assist the ACN in improving and meeting quality performance standards of the program models.
 The Clinical Integration Platform arrangements began January 1, 2013.

 Chronic Care Management Equipment and Services